COVID-19 Assessment Centre

-Please provide the following information and an employee will contact you with a scheduled appointment time: Name, Phone Number, Health Card Number, and list the symptoms you are experiencing.
+Please have the following information ready when you call: Name, Phone Number, Health Card Number, the symptoms you are experiencing, and/or the date of exposure to a positive case.
 Please advise if you work in health care/long-term care or if you have an upcoming surgery.

 St. Thomas Elgin General Hospital

 189 Elm Street, St. Thomas